IBM/watson-discovery-analyze-data-breaches/doc/index.md

 The Discovery Service can import documents in various formats, including PDFs, Word documents, HTML files, and JSON files.
 CSV files are not accepted by the Dicovery Service, so we created a [script to convert the data from CSV to JSON format][convert].
 The script creates one JSON file for each row in the CSV file.
-You can find the resulting JSON files in [the `data` directory][data] of the Cognitive Security repository.
+You can find the resulting JSON files in [the `data` directory][data] of the Watson Discovery BYOD repository.
 Here's an example JSON file:

 ```json